wilfredinni/python-cheatsheet/cheatsheet/regular-expressions.md

 You can also include ranges of letters or numbers by using a hyphen.
 For example, the character class _[a-zA-Z0-9]_ will match all lowercase letters, uppercase letters, and numbers.

-By placing a caret character (`^`) just after the character class’s opening bracket, you can make a negative character class.
-A negative character class will match all the characters that are not in the character class.
-For example, enter the following into the interactive shell:
+By placing a caret character (`^`) just after the character class’s opening bracket, you can make a negative character class that will match all the characters that are not in the character class:

 ```python
 >>> consonant_regex = re.compile(r'[^aeiouAEIOU]')